AutoResearch/autora/docs/examples/closed-loop-basic/init_autora.md

 ![firestore_data.png](img/firestore_data.png)

+## Next Steps

-Next, we will add functions that automatically design and build a simple psychophysics experiment.
+Next, we will add functions that automatically [design and build a simple psychophysics experiment](experiment.md).